 Antibiotics are rarely prescribed to treat chronic bronchitis.
 They may be needed to treat a lung infection that has developed because of the chronic bronchitis.

-Oxygen therapy may be helpful if the oxygen levels in your blood are too low.
-It can relieve trouble breathing and improve energy.
-You may only need it for specific activities or it may be given throughout the day.
+Oxygen therapy may be helpful if blood oxygen levels are too low.
+It can relieve breathing problems and improve energy.
+Oxygen may only be needed for specific activities or it may be given throughout the day.

 Special exercises can strengthen chest muscles.
 This can make it easier to breathe.